JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/synner--a-tcp-syn-client-written-in-rust/index.md

 date = 2019-07-10
 [taxonomies]
 tags = ["rust", "security"]

-+++
+[extra]

-> **Disclaimer** &mdash; I am in no way trying to incentivize users to go and use such tools against targets without receiving full permission to do so.
+archive = "This is an old post that has been migrated over one or more times.
+It may contain issues with certain images and formatting." disclaimer = "I am in no way trying to incentivize users to go and use such tools against targets without receiving full permission to do so.
 Nor do I guarantee that this won't fry your network card.
 Users can use it at their own risk.
-The project can be found [here](https://github.com/JuxhinDB/synner).
+The project can be found [here](https://github.com/JuxhinDB/synner)."
++++

 ## Abstract